 How big is a stackable washer and dryer?

 A standalone, stackable washer or dryer is typically about 40 inches tall and 28 inches wide.
 When it's stacked with its counterpart, the set is then 80 inches tall, but it remains 28 inches wide.

 Most units will require you to purchase a separate stacking kit, which helps to stabilize the two appliances and might add an inch or so to the overall height of your laundry machines.
 You can make up for this by adjusting the legs of your machine, so it sits lower.
 In contrast, a laundry center measures a bit smaller at just 75 inches tall and 25 inches wide and will save you the most space.

 Are all front-loading washers and dryers stackable?

-Most standalone, front-loading washers and dryers are stackable, but not all.
-For that reason, it's key to read over the specifications for an appliance before purchasing it, if you'd like to have the flexibility of stacking your models.
+Most but not all standalone, front-loading washers and dryers are stackable.
+For that reason, it's key to read the specifications for an appliance before purchasing it, if you'd like to have the flexibility of stacking your models.
 In addition, plan to purchase a washer and dryer at the same time, as certain standalone models are made to be a stackable set.
 Certain retailers may bundle them, so you can save money.
-Plus, this will make installing and using the features much easier.
+That will make installing and using the features much easier.

 Do stackable washers and dryers have to be stacked?